Journalism (MA/MS)

 https://journalism.uoregon.edu/academics/graduate-programs/journalism

-The 46-credit program begins with a summer of background and preparatory work and is followed by three quarters of coursework, the final quarter of which is devoted to the creation of a professional project or completing an internship.
+The 46-credit program begins with a summer immersed in learning fundamental journalism skills including interviewing, research, writing, photography and video, and is followed by three full-time terms of classes, allowing students to earn their degree in 12 months.
+Over the course of the year students will create a professional project or complete an internship to finish their degree requirements.
 This program is offered on our main campus in Eugene.

 Admission Process